Mt. San Antonio College: Academics

 Mt.
+SAC has nearly 400 programs available that provide associate degrees as well as certificates.

-SAC has an aviation and aircraft maintenance program.
+It has an aviation and aircraft maintenance program.
 Through this program, Mt SAC offers Associate of Science degrees in both Aviation Science and Commercial Flight.
 The school has partnerships with four-year schools to which students can arrange to receive a bachelor's degree.
 For example, the Mt SAC aviation program has an on-campus partnership with Southern Illinois University to offer a Bachelor of Science degree in Aviation Management.
 Mt.
 SAC is one of 36 colleges in the United States to offer the College Training Initiative (CTI) program through the FAA.
 This program attracts students from across the United States.
 It trains students to be air traffic controllers for the FAA.

 Besides air traffic control, Mt.
 SAC has the largest Associate of Science, Commercial Flight degree program in California.
 It maintains a flight training association on and off campus at nearby Brackett Airport, with a hangar and facilities made possible through donations from Sophia Clarke (renowned for also providing generous gifts for the modern and stately, state-of-the-art Sophia B. Clarke theater and its adjacent equally photogenic edifices).
 Its flying team is ranked as the best among community colleges in the western United States from 1991 to 2006.
 In 2000, 2002, 2005, and 2013, the flying team ranked #1 among community colleges in the United States.
 Also in 2005, and in 1987, the school was the recipient of the Loening Trophy, recognizing the school as having the nation's Best Aviation Program.
 The Mt SAC Flying team is a member of National Intercollegiate Flying Association and Pacific Coast Intercollegiate Flying Association.

 Student life

 Associated Students is the student government organization at Mt.
 San Antonio College and serves as the official voice of the student body.
-Its budget, of more than $600,000, is generated by an optional "Student Activities" fee paid by students during the fall and spring semesters.
+Its budget of more than $600,000 is generated by an optional "Student Activities" fee paid by students during the fall and spring semesters.
 Associated Students coordinates and sponsors several events for the student body.
 Events and sponsorships include the following: campus holiday celebration, celebrity speakers, women's history month activities, cultural celebrations, commencement rehearsal, awards and recognition ceremonies, weekend college tours, and the transfer achievement celebration.
 Associated Students officers include members of the executive board, Student Senate, and Student Court.